The Two Requirements

 • Market research or sales promotion

-• Quality control or routine testing
+• Quality control or routine testing of materials, devices, products, or processes

-• Social sciences or humanities research
+• Research in the social sciences or humanities

 • Style changes